eicket/myIQRadio/README.md

 # myIQRadio

 Experimental Software Defined Radio (SDR) taking the IQ samples from an audio in device (in stereo) and plays back the decoded audio (in mono) on the audio out device.
-When using with a Flex Radio, setup a single DAX IQ Channel in the SmartSDR DAX Control Panel, and select this device as input to this app.
+When using with a Flex Radio, setup a single DAX IQ Channel in the SmartSDR DAX Control Panel, and select this IQ channel as input to this app.

 This is a pure Java implementation, and can easily be rebuilt in any regular Java development environment.